Academic Leave of Absence (ALA)

 You will receive a “Graduate Dean’s Approval Required to Continue” if your cumulative grade point average falls below 3.0.

-- If your semester GPA and cumulative GPA are both below 3.0, the Graduate Dean’s Approval will take precedence over an Academic Warning.
+- If your semester GPA and cumulative GPA are both below 3.0, the Graduate Dean’s Approval Required to Continue will take precedence over an Academic Warning.
 You will be prevented from further registration unless you petition the Graduate School and receive a positive recommendation from your graduate program unit.

 The graduate program unit may recommend that you be academically dismissed for poor academic performance, lack of progress toward degree, or failure to meet graduate faculty policy or program requirements.
 The Graduate School, in consultation with the graduate program, may also initiate a dismissal for these reasons.
 In all cases, the Dean of the Graduate School makes the final decision regarding academic dismissal.